South East England: Universities

 By total HEFCE funding, the biggest university is the Open University, followed by Oxford University.
 The Open and Oxford each receive around three times as much funding as any other university in the region, and Oxford receives the largest research grant in England (as of 2009).
 The University of Southampton gets the third largest amount of funding, with the next largest research grant, one of the largest in England.
 Other universities with a large research grant are Reading, Sussex and Surrey.
 Oxford gets twice as much total income (around £700 million) as the next largest, Southampton.
 Surrey and Reading get the next largest total income.

-Oxford and Southampton have the most numbers of students, followed by Brighton.
-For total students in the region, around 45% are from the region and 35% from other regions.
-For full-time first degree students in the region, over 35% are from the region, 15% are from London, and 10% each are from the East of England and the South-West; in total, around 70% are from the south of England.
+Oxford and Southampton have the largest numbers of students, followed by Brighton.
+Of total students in the region, around 45% are from the region and 35% from other regions.
+Of full-time first degree students in the region, over 35% are from the region, 15% are from London, and 10% each are from the East of England and the South-West; in total, around 70% are from the south of England.
 Very few are from the North-East or Scotland.
 Around 35% of the region's native students stay in the region, with 15% going to London and over 10% going to the South-West.
 In general, for other regions of the UK, the South-East's students are more prepared to study in other regions than those regions' students are prepared to study in the South-East.
-Once graduated, over 50% stay in the South-East, with 25% going to London, around 5% going to the East of England, and around 10% going to the South-West; around 90% stay in the south of England.
+Once they graduate, over 50% stay in the South-East, with 25% going to London, around 5% going to the East of England, and around 10% going to the South-West; around 90% stay in the south of England.